ramonaharrison/SlackBot/README.md

 1. Form a clear picture of the project requirements.
 Spend some time reading through:
     - This readme doc.
     - The [Slack Web API docs](https://api.slack.com/web) and [Basic message formatting guidelines](https://api.slack.com/docs/message-formatting).
-    - The code that has been provided in the `SlackBot` project.
+    - The code that has been provided in the `SlackBot` project -- particulary the Slack.java class, which provides methods that your bot can use to interact with Slack's Web API.
+    - Use the IntelliJ TODO panel (⌘6) to navigate to each of the project TODOs.

 2. For both of the following Slack API JSON objects, write a Java class to parse and represent it as a Java object.
 Each team member should be responsible for parsing at least one of the classes:
     - [user](https://api.slack.com/types/user) -> User.java
     - [attachment](https://api.slack.com/docs/message-attachments) -> Attachment.java

     Attachment.java and User.java files are already provided in the `model` subpackage -- just complete the TODOs as marked.
-See the `Channel.java` class for an example of how your completed classes should look.
+See the Channel.java class for an example of how your completed classes should look.

+3. In Bot.java, design and implement your bot code!
+It's up to your team to decide what your bot does, but at a minimum, when your program runs it should post a message with some content to the #bots channel.
+See below for some ideas.

-3. In `Slack.java`, implement the `sendMessageWithAttachments(String messageText, List<Attachment> attachments)`, which should take in a `String messageText` and a `List<Attachment> attachments` to post to the #bots channel.
+4. (Optional / Bonus!)
+In `Slack.java`, implement the `sendMessageWithAttachments(String messageText, List<Attachment> attachments)`, which should take in a `String messageText` and a `List<Attachment> attachments` to post to the #bots channel.
 It should return a `SendMessageResponse`.

-4. In `Bot.java`, design and implement your bot code!
-It's up to your team to decide what your bot does, but at a minimum, when your program runs it should post a message with some content to the **#bots** channel.
-See below for some ideas.
+If your bot will send messages with attachments, you must implement this method.
+Read https://api.slack.com/docs/message-attachments to familiarize yourself with how attachment URL parameters should be formatted.

 5. Respect the **bot etiquette guidelines**:
-    - Bots may only post messages to the **#bots** channel!
-No direct messages to users or posting to pre-existing channels like #general or #random.
+    - Bots may only post messages to the #bots channel!
+No direct messages or posting to pre-existing channels like #general or #random.
     - No spamming or flooding the channel with messages: bots should post at most one or two messages at a time.
-    - Keep it appropriate!
+    - Keep it classroom friendly :)

 ## Some bot ideas
-- Pig Latin Bot: looks at the text of the last message that was posted to the channel and re-posts it in [pig latin](https://en.wikipedia.org/wiki/Pig_Latin).
+- Pig Latin Bot: looks at the text of the last message that was posted to the channel and re-posts it in [pig latin](https://en.wikipedia.org/wiki/Pig_Latin) (or rot13!).
 - Random Fact Bot: post a random fact or programming tip from a curated list.
 - Inspirational Image Bot: post a random image link from a selected list of favorite image URLs.
 - Mashup Bot: get and post interesting content from [another API](https://gist.github.com/afeld/4952991).